Quramy/tsuquyomi/README.md

 When a buffer is saved, Tsuquyomi checks syntax and semantics.
 And if it contains errors, Tsuquyomi show them to Vim quickfix window.

+If you want more details, please see [doc](blob/master/doc/tsuquyomi.txt).

 ## Future works